clstmbrly/Practice-Testing-Area/scvp_testing_user_guide.md

 VSS_SCVP_DER_ENCODE_DEFAULTS|Determines whether the client DER encodes default fields (some responders require presence of fields the DER requires to be absent)|False|
 VSS_SCVP_TEST_CLIENT|Governs custom test client behavior that is only appropriate in a test client|True|

-Alternatively, the location of the vss.properties file can be provided as a Java system variable when the client is launched as shown below (which also shows temporarily reassigning the SCVP_OUTPUT_PATH environment variable for a single run):
+Alternatively, the location of the `vss.properties file` can be provided as a Java system variable when the client is launched as shown below (which also shows temporarily reassignment of the SCVP_OUTPUT_PATH environment variable for a single run):

 ```
 SCVP_OUTPUT_PATH=/<some path>/SCVP_OUTPUT_PATH2 java -Dvss.configLocation=/<some path>/vss.properties -jar vss2.jar --scvp_profile lightweight -n 4.1.1 -c /<some path>/ValidCertificatePathTest1EE.crt --wantBacks BestCertPath
 ```
-Once the configuration file edits have been performed, the RUT’s certificate must be added to the keystore.ks file located in the /usr/local/tomcat/conf folder.
+Once the configuration file edits have been performed, the RUT’s certificate must be added to the `keystore.ks file` located in the `/usr/local/tomcat/conf folder`.
 If the RUT’s certificate is not handy and the RUT supports validation policy requests, the test client can be used to retrieve the certificate via the following command:

 ```
 java –jar vss2.jar –s /path/to/receive/certificate.der